x2rider/OMISS-Awards/README.md

 ## Compatibility

 This has been tested on Windows and Mac with the latest version of Excel.
-It does not work on Excel 2010.
+It does not work on Excel 2010 or older.

-## Note

-There's been some requests for this to be available either in Google Sheets or OpenOffice.
-Mike has provided me with an Open Office version of the template.
-I'm going to work on it to bring it up to date like the Excel template, then I'll post it here.

 Paul - KA5PMV